 Today automation is the keyword.
 To improve productivity, everyone is looking at automating the process, abandoning the paper-based processes and bringing down the expenses to a lot extent.
 In warehouses, automation is termed as improving speed, accuracy, reliability and saving costs.

-The implementation of warehousing management system in a warehouse depends on how all the activities like tracking all transactions, stacking, staging, putaway and pick-up among others can be integrated with the system.
+The implementation of a warehousing management system in a warehouse depends on how all the activities like tracking all transactions, stacking, staging, putaway and pick-up among others can be integrated with the system.

 Today, not only the big market players, like Amazon, Ikea, Nike among other use warehousing automation, but it is now accessible to small and medium-sized businesses.

 Let’s look at some of the features of warehousing automation: